masagrator/SPRB-ENX/README.md

 Assets are available only from Release page.

 # Notes
-- included differences in script between PC and Switch in SCRIPT2/notes.txt
+- Included differences in script between PC and Switch in SCRIPT2/notes.txt
-- Plugin is incomparible with DVR patches
+- Plugin is incompatible with DVR patches

 # Thanks to
 - `Alka Translation` for making translation mod (not involved with this project)